bertofurth/Seagate-Central-Debian/README.md

     echo "/dev/vg1/lv1    /Data           auto    errors=remount-ro      0      2" >> /etc/fstab
     mount /Data

-Another alternative for advanced users might be to repartition the large space at the end of the drive into multiple partitions.
+Advanced users might decide to repartition the large space at the end of the drive into multiple partitions.
 Perhaps one for Data, another for home directories and so on.

+It is also theoretically possible to access the data on the native 64K page formatted Data partition by using the "fuse2fs" utility which is part of the "e2fsprogs" Debian package which can be installed on the system.
+Note however that this utility to access a partition is very slow compared to mounting a Data partition in the traditional way.

 ### Optional - Install Debian on backup partitions
 At this stage of the process the active Seagate Central partitions have